xico2001pt/riddleverse.github.io/_posts/christmas2024/2024-10-09-the-beeping-signal.md

     <br><br>
     Suddenly, through the faint mist ahead, you hear a faint <b>beeping sound</b> — an electronic rhythm cutting through the oppressive atmosphere.
 You cautiously follow the sound until you find a small, weathered radio, half-buried under discarded festival decorations.
 The radio's rhythmic beeping repeats over and over, and you realize it isn’t random noise.
 The pattern seems familiar — it’s <b>Morse code</b>.
     <br><br>
     Instinctively, you begin listening more closely.
 As the beeping continues, you feel a sense of urgency.
 Decoding this message might be your first real clue in this twisted place, but the meaning behind it is still unclear.
-If you can decipher the code, it might guide you to someone — or something — that can help.
 objective: >
     Your task is to decode the Morse code signal coming from the radio.
 outcome: >